 What's at stake with big data

--software powerhouse SAP to help tell its story, and, the story of the broader industry.
+and analytics?
+Plenty, if you believe a new IDC infographic commissioned by enterprise-software powerhouse SAP to help tell its story, and, the story of the broader industry.

 IDC estimates SAP partners globally will earn $220 billion in revenue over the next five years related to its big data and analytics solutions.
 Yes, that's $220 billion.